SKILL DOES NOT MAKES MONEY IN CONSTRUCTION

 If you could do X and now you do 2 times X, let your boss know that.
 If there was activities that you didn't perform but now you do perform, make sure your boss know that too.

 Your boss may argue that he accounted for improvements and even invested on your training from the start (This may be a fair statement or not).
 When negotiating, your outcome is to do the right thing by you and for the company.
 Be ready do make a point and be ready do understand the company's side.

-A common but unfortunate scenario is a worker gaining more skills and asking for a pay rise, followed closely by the boss denying him of the raise, some workers might be forced to DROP their performance to what is seen to be fair for the current pay rate.
+It leads some workers to DROP their performance to what is they judge to be fair for the current pay rate.
 In situations where that a worker cannot unlearn a skill, they can only drop their performance by slacking at work.
-As a consequence, the boss notices that the worker is not working at his/her peak, which can be distressing.
+As a consequence, the boss notices that the worker is not being professional, or working at his/her peak, which can be distressing.

 Don't fear negotiating the acquiring of a new skill or gaining new responsibilities with your boss.
 Remember it's good for him too!